jomspangilinan/aus-connect-center/README.md

-# Amazon Connect: DateTime Lambda Integration (CDK POC)
+# Amazon Connect: DateTime Lambda Integration

 This project demonstrates a lightweight **Amazon Connect integration** using **AWS CDK (TypeScript)**.
 It provisions infrastructure to greet callers and respond with the current **localized date and time**.